AHartNtkn/AHartNtkn.github.io/_posts/2021-09-04-Extremely-Simple-Self-Interpretation.md

         ]]]]]]]]]]]]]]]]]
 ```

-The simplest self-interpreter I'm aware of prior to this was described here;
+The simplest self-interpreter I'm aware of before this was described here;

 - ["John's Lambda Calculus and Combinatory Logic Playground"](https://tromp.github.io/cl/cl.html) by John Tromp.

-The one there uses a de Bruijin encoding and is 206 bits when put in binary lambda calculus.
+The one there uses a de Bruijn encoding and is 206 bits when put in binary lambda calculus.
 We can define that a simple recursive function;

 ```mathematica
 blc[λ[M_]]     := "00" <> blc[M]